 A 1500-watt air fryer will use about 12.5 amps when running at 120 volts.
 But if you’re using a 240-volt system, you can expect the higher voltage to half the amperage draw.
 So, in that case, your appliance will only use about 6.25 amps.

-1500 is slightly above most air fryers’ average wattage requirement (1400 watts).
+1500 exceeds most air fryers’ average wattage requirement (1400 watts).
 And as you can see, the amperage draw is not that high.
 It will depend on the voltage of your electrical system.
 But on standard US voltages, the amperage draw will be around 12.5 amps.

 Can You Use an Air Fryer on a 15 Amp Circuit?

-Yes, you can use an air fryer on a 15-amp circuit, provided the appliance doesn’t consume more than 12 amps.
-Otherwise, using a 20-amp circuit is recommended to be on the safe side.
+You can use an air fryer on a 15-amp circuit, provided the appliance doesn’t consume more than 12 amps.
+Otherwise, a 20-amp circuit is recommended if you want to be safe.
 It will save you from adjusting your circuit breaker every time it trips.

 Before you connect your air fryer to that power outlet, know whether the outlet is adequate to handle the current strength required by the appliance.
 If not, don’t risk it and look for a better power source instead.

 As a general rule of thumb, you should only connect an appliance to a circuit if the appliance’s amperage draw is below 80% of the capacity rating of the circuit.
-So, if you have a 15-amp circuit, the appliance should only consume 12 amps or less.
+So, if you have a 15-amp circuit, the appliance should only consume 12 amps or less to keep everything running safely.

-Now, returning to air fryers means that you can’t use a 15-amp circuit for an appliance whose amperage exceeds 12 amps.
-In other words, when using a 120-volt system, an air fryer should not consume more than 1440 watts.
+That means you can’t use a 15-amp circuit for an appliance whose amperage exceeds 12 amps.
+That’s to say, when using a 120-volt system, an air fryer should not consume more than 1440 watts when working with that size of breaker.

 Do Air Fryers Use a Lot of Electricity?